 Finding: Complies as Proposed.
-The proposed Subdivision, Zone Change and Natural Resource Overlay District review is subject to a Type IV discretionary approval.
+The proposed Subdivision and associated Zone Change Review is subject to a Type IV discretionary approval.
 The applicant's narrative and the accompanying plans and supporting studies are all provided in an effort to present comprehensive evidence to support the proposed office development.